Back To All

 Determine how regularly and effectively the engineer applied his key skills in his work:

-If the engineer is hard given the fulfillment of work tasks, and the goals are not being achieved, it is worth considering the organization of additional training or continuing education courses.
+If the engineer is hard-working, given the fulfillment of work tasks and the goals are not being achieved, it is worth considering the organization of additional training or continuing education courses for career growth.

 6. Discussion